sebzuddas/grid_mpc/README.md

 ![unconstrained version 1](/docs/Figure_1_unconstrained.png)

-Here we can see the unconstrained controller successfully controlling the system.
+Here we can see the unconstrained controller exerting control over the system.
 The controller itself can be validated as _stabilising_ through checking the spectral radius, which returns $SR = 0.8095604134222927\le 1$ hence the controller is stabilising.

 #### Tuning Controller Variables